 New Mexico Mines Database

-The NMBGMR has collected published and unpublished data on New Mexico’s mines, mining districts, deposits, mineral occurrences, and mills since it was created in 1927 and is converting historical data into a relational database, the New Mexico Mines Database, using Microsoft Access.
+The Bureau of Geology has collected published and unpublished data on New Mexico’s mines, mining districts, deposits, mineral occurrences, and mills since it was created in 1927 and is converting historical data into a relational database, the New Mexico Mines Database.
 The purposes of this database are to provide computerized data to assist in:

-- possible environmental concerns, such as physical hazards (e.g. hazardous mine openings), indoor radon, regional exposure to radiation from the mines, and point sources of possible contamination in areas of known mineral deposits.
+- possible environmental concerns, including the AML project, and indentifying areas of potential physical hazards (e.g. hazardous mine openings), indoor radon, regional exposure to radiation from the mines, and point sources of possible contamination in areas of known mineral deposits

 The goal of the New Mexico Mines Database is to provide the best data available on mines and mining districts in New Mexico.
 Only public data is incorporated into the database, in order to protect some company data that is confidential.
 New information is continuously becoming available and will be incorporated into the database as funding permits.
-The New Mexico Mines Database includes updates of databases previously released by NMBGMR (McLemore et al., 2001, 2002).
+The New Mexico Mines Database includes updates of databases previously released by the Bureau of Geology (McLemore et al., 2001, 2002; McLemore, 2017).
+Mining districts are summarized in Resource Map 24, Mining districts and prospect areas in New Mexico.

 Eight main tables comprise the New Mexico Mines Database (Design -- 93 Kb PDF): Mines, Districts, Samples, Drillhole, Waterwells, County, Photographs, and Projects, with more than 70 supporting tables (available by request from the senior author).
 Each of these tables is linked to the others, where appropriate, and all the supporting tables are linked to one or more of these eight main tables.
 Additional tables of data can be added as long as the new table is linked to one of the eight main tables by the appropriate key attribute.
 Thus, the New Mexico Mines Database is constantly evolving to meet the needs of the users.

-The Mines table and supporting tables provide information on the mines, quarries, mineral deposits, mineral occurrences, and mills located in New Mexico, and is defined by the mine id.
-The mine id is a unique number consisting of a prefix NM (for New Mexico), a two-letter abbreviation that represents the county followed by a unique number.
+The Mines table and supporting tables provide information on the mines, quarries, mineral deposits, mineral occurrences, and mills located in New Mexico, and is defined by the Mine Id number.
+The Mine Id is a unique number consisting of a prefix NM (for New Mexico), a two-letter abbreviation that represents the county followed by a unique number.
 Mine id is the key attribute used to link all appropriate supporting tables to the Mines table.
 The term mine is defined here as any prospect, mineralized outcrop, altered area, quarry, mine working, mill, smelter, or other mining-related facility, including geothermal wells and other mineral wells, but excluding petroleum wells.
 Altered and mineralized areas are included where known even if never mined or developed, because these areas have particular importance in terms of mineral resource development and/or environmental impacts.

 A mineral occurrence is any locality where a useful mineral or material occurs.
 A mineral prospect is any occurrence that has been developed by underground or above ground techniques or by subsurface drilling to determine the extent of mineralization.
 The terms mineral occurrences and mineral prospects do not have any resource or economic implications.
 A mineral deposit is any occurrence of a valuable commodity or mineral that is of a sufficient size and grade (concentration) that might under past, present, or future favorable conditions has potential for economic development.
 An ore deposit is a well-defined mineral deposit that has been tested and found to be of sufficient size, grade, and accessibility to extract and process metals or other commodities at a profit at a specific time.
 Thus, the size and grade of an ore deposit changes as the economic conditions change.
 Mineral deposits and especially ore deposits are not found just anywhere in the world.
 Rather they are relatively rare and depend upon certain natural geologic conditions to form.
 The requirement that an ore deposit must be extracted at a profit makes them even more rare.

-The District table provides information on mining districts, coal fields, or mineralized geographical areas as defined by File and Northrop (1966), North and McLemore (1986), McLemore and Chenoweth (1989), Hoffman (1996), and McLemore (2001) and is defined by the district id.
-The district id is a unique identification number with prefix of DIS.
-District id is the key attribute used to link all appropriate supporting tables to the District table.
-The term mining district, as used in this report, is a group of mines and/or mineral deposits that occur in a geographically defined area and locally are defined by geologic criteria (mineralogy, lithology, stratigraphic horizons, structural features, etc.).
+The District table provides information on mining districts, coal fields, or mineralized geographical areas as defined by File and Northrop (1966), North and McLemore (1986), McLemore and Chenoweth (1989), Hoffman (1996), and McLemore (2001) and is defined by the District Id number.
+The District Id is a unique identification number with prefix of DIS.
+District Id is the key attribute used to link all appropriate supporting tables to the District table.
+A mining district, as used in this report, is a group of mines and/or mineral deposits that occur in a geographically defined area (such as a mining district or coal field) that locally are determined by geologic criteria (distribution of mines and deposits, mineralogy, faults, lithology, stratigraphic horizons, common mineralization processes, age, etc.) and has had some mineral production.
+A prospect area (also defined by a District Id number) is an area defined by geologic criteria (distribution of mines and deposits, mineralogy, faults, lithology, stratigraphic horizons, age, etc.) that has had no mineral production.
 The names of mining districts as established by File and Northrop (1966) are used wherever possible, but many districts have been combined and new districts have been added.
-There are 266 districts in the database.
+There are 274 districts in the database, including coal fields.
 Not all mines are included in mining districts; many mines, especially industrial minerals deposits and aggregate deposits, are not recognized as separate districts.
 Industrial minerals are any rock, mineral, or other naturally occurring material of economic value, excluding metals and energy minerals.
 These include perlite, pumice, gypsum, salt, mica, aggregates (crushed stone, sand and gravel), zeolite, calcite, both silica and chemical limestone flux, mineral desiccants, feldspar, clay, humate, and semi-precious gemstones.
-The district portion of the database is now available as Open-file report 494 which can be downloaded for free or purchased on CD-ROM.
+The district portion of the database is now available as Resource Map 24, which can be purchased and supplemental data can be downloaded for free or purchased on CD-ROM.

 The Samples table provides information on samples and geochemical data collected at a mine or within a district.
 Sample and geochemical data are keyed to both a field id and a sample id.
 The field id is a unique field identification number.
 The sample id is a unique sample identification number, and in many cases may be identical to the field identification number.
 Sample id is the key attribute used to link all appropriate supporting tables to the chemistry tables.
 Some samples are split into two or more size fractions after collection, thus requiring a separate unique sample identification number, but the same field identification number.
 Other supporting tables include information on sample preparation, QA/QC, laboratory, method of analysis, upper and lower detection limits, chain of custody, and other data.